neuefische/wd-flipped-classroom-curriculum/sessions/js-inputs-and-strings/README.md

 - [ ] Ask students if they can think of a way to change it to be "1 hour" without also changing it for values larger than 1.

-> 💡The ternary operator might come in handy here.
+> 💡 The ternary operator might come in handy here.

 ---